UHDanke/gd_docs/docs/triggers/visual/pulse.md

 # Pulse

-Temporarily changes the RGB values of a given color channel.
+Temporarily changes the color values of a given color channel.

 ## Behavior